Matter Matters - CA - Second Grade

 DSC02183_CA_CU2nd_matterMatters.jpg

 In this program, students become engineers, working collaboratively to explore properties of matter and applying their understanding to build a successful bridge.
 They will discover the relationship between the properties of different types of solid matter and their uses.
-In addition to a 1.5-hour field trip and engineering lab at the World of Wonders Science Museum, this program includes two, 75-minute classroom lessons.
+In addition to a field trip to the World of Wonders Science Museum and exploring the engineering lab, this program includes in-classroom lessons.

 PROGRAM OVERVIEW

-During this 75-minute lesson, students work collaboratively in groups to design paper bridges using their understanding of the physical properties of matter and building on their experiences with the strength of different shapes.
-Students engage in the engineering design process to plan, build, test, improve, then re-test their bridges to see what shape can hold the most weight.
+Additionally, students work collaboratively in groups to design paper bridges using their understanding of the physical properties of matter and building on their experiences with the strength of different shapes.
+They engage in the engineering design process to plan, build, test, improve, and then re-test their bridges to see what shape can hold the most weight.

 TEACHER INFORMATION